Saketh1196/Flight-Price-Prediction/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Description

+1. This project takes the parameters like Dwparture Time, Departure Date, Arrival Time, Arrival Date, Source, Destination, Stops and Airline.
+2. It then predicts the estimated fare of the flight.

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
 You can either connect your github profile or download ctl to manually deploy this project.